The train started moving.

 I’ll try to put it in words for you.

 1. You are the master of your time

 Feel like stopping for a cup of coffee?
 Yes, you can, when you travel alone.
 Feel like visiting that shop that triggers your interest?
 Yes, please.
-Best part is, you do not have to ask anyone’s permission or have someone waiting for you while you immerse yourself with something that you love to do.
+The best part is, you do not have to ask anyone’s permission or have someone waiting for you while you immerse yourself in something that you love to do.
 You just, do it.
 Travelling alone gives you the freedom to plan YOUR trip according to the way you like it.
 No more people telling you where to go, no more waking up and rushing out of the door.
 It’s just you and whatever that you fancy.